Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Federal Bank, like most commercial banks, follows stricter collateral and margin money rules, especially for large loan amounts.

-• Margin Money: Margin money is 0% for loans up to ₹4 Lakhs.
-For higher amounts, it is typically 5% for domestic studies and 15% for foreign studies.
-This is a significant upfront financial burden for the student's family.
+• Margin Money: No margin money for loans up to ₹4 Lakhs.
+For higher amounts, it is typically 5% for studies in India and 15% for studies abroad.
+This is an upfront financial requirement for the student's family.

 Minimal Docs, Maximum Approval - Apply Now!